-- 3. In the IPv4 Address section, configure the unit's management IP address, subnet mask, and, optionally, a default gateway.
+- 2. The Unit Parameters section is optional.
+For details on each field, see Configuring Unit Parameters. - 3.
+In the IPv4 Address section, configure the unit's management IP address, subnet mask, and, optionally, a default gateway.
 If you want to use an IPv6 address, see Changing the Management IP Address. - 4.
 In the Date & Time section, you can enable Network Time Protocol (NTP).
 NTP distributes Coordinated Universal Time (UTC) throughout the system, using a jitter buffer to neutralize the effects of variable latency.